my-tien/tandem-partner/README.md

 I started this tandem partner chat bot after having participated in the HMS Analytical Software PubQuiz Hackathon that took place on 17.
 January 2024.
 [Here](https://github.com/HMS-Analytical-Software/Hackathon-Pubquiz) is the Hackathon respository.
 It was a great starting point for getting into the topic.
 With this project I want to deepen my understanding and hopefully create something useful for myself.

+I am using the carefully compiled character list from [agj/3000-traditional-hanzi](https://github.com/agj/3000-traditional-hanzi).
+Thanks a lot for sharing!